richardcavell/BASICloader/README.txt

     * Add custom REM statements

+    * Start the program automatically

+    * Place the binary blob at a custom location

+    * Start executing from somewhere other than the first memory location

     * Produce and use checksums to ensure the program is typed correctly

     * Produce output that is compact (saves memory) or not (easier to